Frequently Asked Questions on LCO’s Role in Supporting Immigration-Related Prosecutorial Discretion

 A request may be made by a worker, advocate, or representative.
 Requests may also be made on behalf of a group of workers.

 Requests should include the following information:

 - Name and address of the employer;

 - LCO case number and the LCO unit investigating or doing the enforcement, if known;

 - A brief description of the case and the impact of the violations on workers;

 - A description of any retaliation or threats (or fear of such) workers at the worksite may have witnessed or experienced related to labor disputes or violations and/or immigration status;

-- A point of contact, who can respond to follow-up questions from Cal/OSHA.
+- A point of contact who can respond to follow-up questions from LCO.

-NOTE: Disclosure of individual worker names is not necessary to establish that Cal/OSHA has an active inspection or appeal.
+NOTE: Disclosure of individual worker names is not necessary to establish that LCO has an active investigation or enforcement action.
 When emailing a request, requesters should not disclose:

 - Individual workers’ immigration histories or needs;